-Like most of these corporate programs, there's overhead and there's their profit margin, so the value of your system is likely to be way less than some of the other services I've mentioned, but it's a convenient way to get rid of something you'd rather not hassle with.
+Like most of these corporate programs, there's overhead and there's the the company's profit margin, so the value of your system is likely to be way less than some of the other services mentioned, but it's a convenient way to get rid of something you'd rather not have a hassle with.

 Used Mac services